cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     eval $(terraform output --raw grafana_dashboard)
    ```

-   If successful, the Grafana dashboard should be available at `http://localhost:50002`.

-   See configured Dashboards for CloudBees CI.
+   If successful, the Grafana dashboard should be available at `http://localhost:50002` and you can view the configured dashboards for CloudBees CI.

 ### Logs